dragonflydb/documentation/docs/command-reference/json/json.debug-fields.md

 ## Examples

-Check number of fields in a JSON object.
+Check the number of fields in a JSON object.
-Note that the command reports the total number of fields including those from child objects.
+Note that the command reports the total number of fields at a path, including those from child objects.

 ```shell
 dragonfly> JSON.SET obj_doc $ '{"a":1, "b":2, "c":{"k1":1,"k2":2}}'